Ferrari 360: 360 GTC

+Ferrari 360 GTC at the Ferrari Museum in Maranello.

 The Ferrari 360 GTC has been developed to replace the previous 360 GT.
 With a kerb weight of 1100 kg (with ballast), it was built since 2004 by Ferrari Corse Clienti department in collaboration with Michelotto Automobili to compete in the N-GT class.
 It made use of recent evolutions successfully race tested on the Ferrari 360 GT, with a sequential six-speed gearbox and a further improved Magneti Marelli electronics package.
 The aerodynamics are substantially different from the 360 GT, given that the 360 GTC had been newly homologated by FIA/ACO from the Challenge Stradale, taking up from its basic elements: front bumper, side skirts, engine cover and double rear end.
 Wind tunnel research has led to a new system for the rear wing, with a notable improvement in vertical downforce.
-The performance of the 3586.3 cc 90-degree V8 engine has been improved in terms of fuel consumption.
+The performance of the 3586 cc 90-degree V8 engine has been improved in terms of fuel consumption.

 In 2009, a privately owned Veloqx-Prodrive Racing 360 raced de-restricted, fully tuned variations of the GT-C in endurance races around the world including Silverstone, Sebring and Le-Mans.

 The original 360GT's power output was 451 PS at 8,750 rpm, the GTC bettered that raising peak power to 479 PS while still breathing through the mandatory 30.8 mm air restrictors.